PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused elementwise-fanout, terminal-singleton, layout-recovery, terminal- orchestration, and architecture gate is `299 passed in 19.15s`.

+The adjacent late ExpandDims and flatten-HW Transpose/Reshape compatibility calls now retain their one-counter dictionaries.
+Their indexed-first/fallback behavior, live LayoutState handoff, pruning synchronization, exact adjacency, captured fanout predecessor, and following NHWC-Reshape owner are unchanged.

+This checkpoint extends the expanded related gate to `1661 passed in 32.15s`;
+the focused indexed/compatibility-owner, terminal-orchestration, and architecture gate is `301 passed in 18.71s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.